anusree8/Logistic_Regression_with_irisdataset/README.md

-# Logistic_Regression_with_irisdataset
+# Logistic_Regression_with_iris_dataset

-The Iris dataset taken from SKlearn is used to create this Logistic Regression model.
+Hear we use the Iris dataset taken from SKlearn to create this Logistic Regression model.

 # Problem Description